pingidentity/pingidentity-devops-getting-started/docs/deploy.md

   See the [PingDirectory standalone documentation](../10-docker-standalone/01-pingdirectory/README.md) for more information about running a single PingDirectory container.
 For our other solutions, see [Standalone documentation](../10-docker-standalone/README.md).

-To deploy an orchestrated set of our solutions using Docker Compose:
+To deploy a replicated pair of solutions using Docker Compose:

   1. Go to
   2.
- See [Docker Compose](../tree/master/11-docker-compose) for more information.
+ See [Docker Compose](../11-docker-compose) for more information.

+ To deploy a set of different solutions using Docker Compose:

+To deploy a set of solutions using Docker Swarm:

+To deploy PingDirectory using Kubernetes: